-On the other hand, if you would rather carry on a longer-term project with someone and more authentic reviews that benefit you both using WoM marketing, brand ambassadors might be your thing.
+On the other hand, if you would rather carry on a longer-term project with someone and want more authentic reviews that benefit you through WOM marketing, brand ambassadors might be your thing.

+In this article, we tried to specify the differences between brand ambassadors vs. influencers.
 Your brand might hire ambassadors, influencers, bloggers, advocates, or even fans for various reasons.
-Brand ambassadors are already interested in your business, while influencers are chosen for direct audience reach, thus have to be “influenced” as well.
+Brand ambassadors are already interested in your business, while influencers are chosen for direct audience reach and thus have to be “influenced” as well.

 However, both brand ambassadors and influencers can be recruited to help meet your brand’s same objectives – to introduce products or services to their audience from their own perspective.
 Since they both have established a certain position within their fields, their recommendations can go a long way in attracting customers to your marketing campaigns.